jlyon1/Burndown/README.md

 - [ ] Mark issues as ignored using labels
 - [ ] Provide a display of issues fixed by recent commits
 - [ ] Rank the most 'useful' committer (the one who fixes the most issues/the highest weighted issues)
+- [ ] Add a config file
+- [ ] Use github api keys so more than 60 requests per hour can be made

 Note: Nothing this project says means anything about your project, It is just using data to make a guess